hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 ====================

 Surface layer schemes represent processes near the surface (<~100 m), where vertical gradients are too large to be resolved by vertical grids.
 They are usually based on Monin-Obukhov similarity theory.

-Provide atmospheric exchange coefficients, stability functions (surface fluxes) needed by land/ocean models and PBL.
+They provide atmospheric exchange coefficients, stability functions (surface fluxes) needed by land/ocean models and PBL.

 HAFS uses the GFS surface-layer model, with observation-based roughness length (particularly for strong wind conditions).